zydou/arti/doc/dev/notes/keymgr-certificates.md

     /// Used by `KeyMgr` to derive the `ArtiPath` of the certificate.
     /// The `ArtiPath` of a certificate is obtained
     /// by concatenating the `ArtiPath` of the subject key with the
-    /// denotators (if any) provided by this function,
+    /// denotators provided by this function,
     /// with a `+` between the `ArtiPath` of the subject key and
     /// the denotators.
     ///